score-json/nlohmann_json/TSF/trustable/statements/JLS-26.md

     Erikhu1: 1.0
 ---

-Any failed CI pipeline executions in the master branch of the nlohmann/json repository are analyzed and fixed.
+Any failed CI pipeline executions in the master branch of the nlohmann/json repository are analysed and fixed.